Frequently asked questions (FAQ) will be added here so check back often.

 Q: Do you accept commission work?

 A: Yes, on a limited basis and as time allows.
 You can contact me for more information.

 Q: What sizes are your pieces?

 A: That varies.
-They can be as diminutive as 6″ or as large as 14″ tall.
-On this page, Pippi the Painter is about 6″ tall.
-I enjoy working at about 8″ most often and find that collectors like that scale too.
+They can be as diminutive as 5″ or as large as 14″ tall.
+My very popular Tea Time Teacup Fairies are about 5" tall.
+I also enjoy working at about 8″ and find that collectors like that scale too.
 A lot of artists work in that scale and it makes a collection look nice and balanced when most of the figures are about the same size.

 Q: You mentioned an armature.
 What does that involve?